chaseruskin/orbit/docs/src/topic/dst.md

 ## Approach

 We solve the namespace pollution problem with an algorithm called _dynamic symbol transformation_ (DST).
 The DST algorithm solves the namespace clashing problem by rewriting conflicts with a new unique identifier without losing information in the original identifier.

+Orbit performs the DST algorithm during the planning stage of the build process before a blueprint file is created.

 ### Limitations